Sociocracy: Early 20th century

-20th century and forward
+Late 20th century and onwards

 In the late 1960s and early 1970s Gerard Endenburg, an electrical engineer and former student of Boeke's, further developed and applied Boeke's principles in the electrical engineering company he first managed for his parents and then owned.
-Endenburg wanted to replicate in a business environment the atmosphere of cooperation and harmony he had experienced in the Boekes school.
-He also recognized that in industrial production with a diverse and changing workforce, he could not wait for workers to trust each other before they could make decisions.
-To solve this problem, Endenburg worked by analogy to integrate his understanding of physics, cybernetics, and systems thinking to further develop the social, political, and educational theories of Comte, Ward, and Boeke.
+Endenburg sought to replicate the culture of cooperation and harmony, he had experienced in the Boekes school, in this company.
+He also recognized that, in a company with a diverse and changing workforce, he could not wait for workers to trust each other before they could make collective decisions.
+To solve this problem, Endenburg integrated his understanding of physics, cybernetics, and systems thinking to further develop the social, political, and educational theories of Comte, Ward, and Boeke.

 After years of experimentation and application, Endenburg developed a formal organizational method called the Sociocratic Circle Organizing Method (Sociocratische Kringorganisatie Methode).
 It was based on a "circular causal feedback process", now commonly called the circular process and feedback loops.
-The method uses a hierarchy of circles corresponding to units or departments of an organization, but it is a circular hierarchy—the links between each circle combine to form feedback loops up and down the organization.
+This method uses a hierarchy of circles corresponding to units or departments of an organization, but it is a circular hierarchy—the links between each circle combine to form feedback loops up and down the organization.

 All policy decisions, those about allocation of resources and that constrain operational decisions, require the consent of all members of a circle.
 Day-to-day operational decisions are made by the operations leader within the policies established in circle meetings.
 Policy decisions affecting more than one circle's domain are made by a higher circle formed by representatives from each circle.
 This structure of linked circles that make decisions by consent maintains the efficiency of a hierarchy while preserving the equivalence of the circles and their members.

 In the 1980s, Endenburg and his colleague Annewiek Reijmer founded the Sociocratisch Centrum (Sociocratic Center) in Rotterdam.